ccrma/webchuck/README.md

 WebChucK enables [Chuck](https://chuck.stanford.edu) to run on the web.
 Through WebAssembly (WASM) and the Web Audio API, you can use WebChucK to build online ChucK-powered audiovisual projects or web apps.
 To learn more about WebChucK and what it can do, check out [https://chuck.stanford.edu/webchuck/](https://chuck.stanford.edu/webchuck/)

-To see what WebChucK in action, check out [WebChucK IDE](https://chuck.stanford.edu/ide/)!
+To see WebChucK in action, check out [WebChucK IDE](https://chuck.stanford.edu/ide/)!

 ## Usage